The Artistic Life

 Creativity, if it’s to be an authentic representation of your innermost being, must be examined by separating it out into its constituent components.
 At its root is the word “create”.
 To be creative is to be creating.
 Previous to that there must necessarily be Imagination, something you can imagine that you can create and previous to that must first come Inspiration.

 Inspiration – Imagination – Creativity.

 You might see a lovely glass object in a store window and it touches something in you that sparks your imagination.
 Maybe it’s creating another, more evolved, glass object that you imagine or perhaps something in a different medium, even music.
-From that you feel the spark that the glass object triggered in your heart, in your mind, and you let that spark become what it will, become something more personal and connected your own, unique inner world.
+From there you feel the spark that the glass object triggered in your heart, in your mind, and you let that spark become what it will, become something more personal and connected to your own, unique inner world.